-Paper proposal submissions mailed or hand delivered must include 3 copies.
+Mailed or hand -delivered hardcopy proposals must include 3 copies.
 Both the outer and inner envelope shall contain the following:

-Confidential: Do Not Open Proposal For: FY 21 -Telehealth Network Service for Maniilaq Association Attn: Albie Dallemolle, Director of Contracts and Grants
+Confidential: Do Not Open Proposal For: FY 23 - Telehealth Network Service for Maniilaq Association Attn: Paula Octuck, Director of Contracts and Grants

-7. Proposer's Review and Substantive Questions
+8. Proposer's Review and Substantive Questions

 Proposers should carefully review this RFP for items requiring clarification.
-Proposers shall put their comments and/or questions in an e-mail and submit them to Maniilaq's contact person listed in Section 5.
+Proposers must submit their comments and/or questions in a clearly written e-mail sent to the contact identified in Section 5.
 Maniilaq will respond to substantive questions in writing and publish such responses to ensure all potential bidders have access to the same information.

-8. Proposer's Review and Directional Questions
+9. Proposer's Review and Directional Questions